-Five-year mortgage rates remain below 6%
+Five-year mortgage rates back below 6%

 Rates have climbed throughout this year, as the Bank of England put up interest rates to fight inflation, but they rocketed upwards following the mini-Budget.

+UK borrowing costs spiked, having a direct impact on the mortgage market, where thousands of products were suspended due to uncertainty about how to price those loans.

+The number of deals available has mainly recovered but it is still much lower than it was last year.

-Jeremy Cox, head of strategy at Coventry Building Society, said that the Autumn Statement had helped to bring down mortgage rates by giving markets "greater confidence in the fiscal outlook for the UK".
+Jeremy Cox, head of strategy at Coventry Building Society, told the BBC the Autumn Statement had helped to bring down mortgage rates by giving markets "greater confidence in the fiscal outlook for the UK".

+New Chancellor Jeremy Hunt has reversed most of Mr Kwasi's plans while promising £55bn in tax rises and spending cuts designed to get the economy back on track.

-He said the pace of the rise in the cost of living was "still very high" in the UK, but US inflation was starting to fall, "and that will hopefully mean that [UK] interest rates will not have to keep on rising at the pace they have been".
+Mr Cox said the pace of the rise in the cost of living was "still very high" in the UK, but US inflation was starting to fall, "and that will hopefully mean that [UK] interest rates will not have to keep on rising at the pace they have been".